 Celebration is the Judgment

-In the parable often called The Prodigal Son, the younger son’s rebellion is not minimized.
-It’s named.
-He demands his inheritance, leaves home, squanders it, and ends up in ruin.
+In the parable of The Prodigal Son, the younger son’s rebellion is not minimized, nor is it overlooked.

-Everyone would have known.
-In a small village culture, departures like that weren’t private.
-There would have been whispers, raised eyebrows, “I told you so’s,” and quiet judgments at the well.
+Everyone would have known about the son’s rebellion.
+Departures like that weren’t private.
+There would’ve been whispers, raised eyebrows, “I told you so’s,” and quiet judgments.

 Not judgment in the sense of punishment, but in the truest sense of the word: a verdict.